List of Latin American and Caribbean countries by GDP (nominal)

-This is a list of Latin American and Caribbean countries by gross domestic product (nominal) in USD according to the International Monetary Fund's estimates in the October 2018 World Economic Outlook database.
+This is a list of Latin American and Caribbean countries by gross domestic product (nominal) in USD according to the International Monetary Fund (IMF)'s estimates in April 2025 World Economic Outlook database.

-Cuba is not included in the list due to lack of economic data.
+Cuba is not included in the list due to lack of current or accurate economic data.
 Puerto Rico is not listed since it is a U.S. territory, and neither is the Falkland Islands since it is a British Overseas Territory.
+Several others are in this category including Dutch, British, French, and American territories.

+There are about 33 countries and 15 territories in these two regions.